Click2code/dworzynski-2020/README.md

 # Nationwide prediction of type 2 diabetes comorbidities
 Source code of analyses conducted for "Nationwide prediction of type 2 diabetes comorbidities" paper published in Nature Scientific Reports.

+The source code is kept in the same state as used during submission.
+Only small changes were made to remove larger sections of unused code.

 The analysis was conducted on an airtight server with a greatly limited ability to install software - including python packages.
 For this reason, it was practical to develop much of the scaffolding code (specifically the pipeline framework) by hand.
-My intention is to publish the pipeline software as a separate package in the future.
+If time allows, I will publish the pipeline software as a separate package in the future.

-The code was kept in the same state as used during submission.
-Only small changes were made to remove larger sections of unused code.

 If you have any questions or suggestions, please do not hesitate to reach out.